Xaik89/ml_pipeline/README.md

 1) implement tests for api/lambda and services.
 2) add CI (github actions).
 3) add Lambda func for each task (when LocalStack will fix all the bugs with SQS,Lambda connections).
-4) complete implementation of applying Pytorch model on the images.